kaidez/kaidez.com/_drafts/remove-files-from-github.md

 It cost bucks but is worth it.
 Taught by [Kevin Skoglund](http://www.kevinskoglund.com/), it's a thorough, hands-on Git course offered by [lynda.com](http://www.lynda.com/promo/trial/Default.aspx?lpk35=1833&utm_medium=ldc-partner&utm_source=SSPRC&utm_content=655&utm_campaign=CD2146&bid=655&aid=CD2146) (a kaidez.com affiliate)...definitely worth checking out.

 ### [Common Git Commands »](https://gist.GitHub.com/2043530#file_gistfile1.sh "Get an excellent list of Git commands")
 UK-based developer [Kerry Gallagher](http://www.kerrygallagher.co.uk/ "Visit Kerry Gallagher's website") put together a really useful list of Git commands.
-Print it out and tape it to the wall by your computer.
+Print it out and tape it somewhere by your computer.

 ### ["Git Is Simpler Than You Think" by Nick Farina »](http://nfarina.com/post/9868516270/git-is-simpler)
 If you want to Git works under the hood, check out this excellent post.
 Nick Farina opened Git up and spent a lot of time looking at its internal structure.
 Lots of great info in this post.